MIchael-Dolgov/mnist_neural_network/README.md

-This Neural Network when uses only numpy and matplotlib libraries from pypi
+Neural Network from scratch which uses only numpy and matplotlib libraries